pgn127/w3d1/README.md

 ## Part 2: Implementing the 'display' command
 Write the function displayContacts().
 It will be called in the following way:
 `$ node addressBook.js display`

-This function should output the appropriate contacts using console.log() and [columnify npm package](https://www.npmjs.com/package/columnify). <br> Contacts that do not have a phone number (for which we put -1 as the placeholder), should be displayed with '-None-' in place of their number, as follows: <br>
-NAME: ContactName PHONE NUMBER: -None-
 ### Goal
+This function should output the appropriate contacts using console.log() and [columnify npm package](https://www.npmjs.com/package/columnify).
+Contacts that do not have a phone number (for which we put -1 as the placeholder), should be displayed with `'-None-'` in place of their number, as follows:

 ![](./img/displaycontactsresult.png)

 ### Using columnify